5ony/OBSWebSocketAHK/README.md

 ## General tips

-When changing scenes It is better to use SceneTransitionEnded event instead of CurrentProgramSceneChanged, because the latter one will trigger two changes: with the scene we are changing from and with the new one we are changing to.
+When changing scenes it is easier to use SceneTransitionEnded event instead of CurrentProgramSceneChanged, because the latter one will trigger two changes: with the scene we are changing from and with the new one we are changing to.
 SceneTransitionEnded will be triggered only once with the new scene.

 ## 🔍 Debugging